 More often than not, our readings match up well with these stations.
 I’ve never had to recalibrate any of the sensors, so there’s no “drift.”
 It also has one of the fastest update intervals of any station on the market, with some readings updating every two seconds.

 With WeatherLink Live, you’ll need to connect to your station while on the same Wi-Fi network to see live weather data within the app.
-If you decide to opt for the console, the sensor suite’s measurements report to the console with the same lightning-fast speed.
+If you opt for the console, the sensor suite’s measurements report the same lightning-fast speed to the console.

 So what makes the Vantage Vue so accurate?
 Davis protects the thermometer/humidity sensor in the outdoor sensor suite with louvered radiation shielding, which is the recommended way to shelter your sensor in direct sunlight.
 In our experience, this seemed to work quite well, with only minor issues during the mid-summer with heat building.

 The rain gauge has performed exceptionally well.
-However, there is no option for a heated gauge like you get with the Vantage Pro2.
+However, there is no option for a heated gauge like with the Vantage Pro2.
 You’ll need a traditional rain gauge during winter to have accurate precipitation records.
-To keep your rainfall data accurate, you’ll also want to clear the rain collector area frequently, especially in the Fall months.
+To keep your rainfall data accurate, you’ll also want to clear the rain collector area frequently, especially in the fall.

-The traditional cup and vane anemometer are also generally accurate, but you will need to compromise because it’s an all-in-one sensor suite.
+The traditional cup and vane anemometer are also generally accurate, but you must compromise because it’s an all-in-one sensor suite.
 The temperature and humidity sensors should be placed at “eye level (5-6 feet), while the wind vane and gauge should be at 33 feet!
 We’ve split the difference in our installation, with the sensor suite about 12 feet above the ground.

-The outdoor sensor suite is solar-powered but does have a lithium battery inside that will need to be replaced every so often.
+The outdoor sensor suite is solar-powered but has a lithium battery that will need to be replaced frequently.
 This powers the console overnight.
 We’ve changed ours twice in six-plus years, so it’s not that big of a deal.

 The Vantage Pro2 doesn’t have this issue as the cup-and-vane anemometer is a separate unit.
 We recommend the Vantage Pro2 instead for the most serious weather watchers.